 Programs for Minors

-The Office of Safety and Risk Management works closely with the Office of Human Resources and General Counsel to ensure the UTC campus complies with all of the requirements of the SA0575 – Programs for Minors policy.
+Safety and Risk Management works closely with Human Resources and General Counsel to ensure the UTC campus complies with all of the requirements of the SA0575 – Programs for Minors policy.

 Covered Adult is a person who is at least 18 years of age or older; who is a University employee (whether regular, term, or student, and whether full-time or part-time) or a person in a contractual or volunteer position with the University; and whom the Program Director reasonably anticipates will have direct contact with a minor in a Covered Program, by reason of the person’s employment, contractual, or volunteer status with the University.
 The term “Covered Adult” does not include a University employee or a person in a contractual or volunteer position who participates in his/her personal capacity in a Covered Program that is not sponsored by a University unit.

 Covered Program is a program or activity in which minors participate that is sponsored by a University Unit; or a program or activity in which minors participate that is sponsored by an entity other than a University Unit and involves use of University owned or controlled real property.
 For examples and exclusions, see UT System policy.

 Designated Official is designated by the Chancellor to have responsibility for implementation of this policy at the campus/institute level, for centralizing the review, approval, and monitoring of Covered Programs, and for monitoring the compliance of Covered Programs with the campus/institute policy required by Section 6 of this policy.
 The designated official on UTC campus is the Director of Safety and Risk Management.

 Direct Contact means instruction, care, supervision, guidance, or control of a minor, and/or routine interaction with a minor.